cab404/vscode-direnv/README.md

 * `direnv view` to view your `.envrc` and make changes
 * `direnv version` to view the current `direnv` version
 * `direnv reload` to reload `.envrc` file

-## Contribute

-For any bugs and feature requests please open an issue.
-For code contributions please create a pull request.
-Enjoy!